Seven Sisters (colleges): History

-21st century

-Each year on a rotating schedule, one of the colleges hosts the Seven Sisters Conference.
-Each school sends members of their undergraduate student government to discuss matters of self governance, inclusiveness, campus traditions, publicity, and student issues.

-From 1982 to 2019, a Seven Sisters Athletic Championship was held between the colleges with events in basketball, crew, cross country, field hockey, lacrosse, soccer, squash, swimming and diving, tennis and volleyball.

-The Seven Sisters Alum Group was started in 2016 by Smith College graduate Jen McNally.
-It serves alumnae and current students of the various colleges.
-The group has over 80,000 members, including 53,000 alumnae and current students.
-The organization hosts events, both professional and social, sends out a newsletter, provides career related information, and other resources.

-Due to transition of Vassar to coeducational and admission of transgender and nonbinary students at other colleges, some have started to refer to the Seven Sisters as the Seven Siblings group.
+The Seven Sisters colleges continue to collaborate through the Seven College Conference, which is hosted annually on a rotating basis by one of the seven original member institutions and brings together senior administrators and faculty around a theme.
+Recent topics have included the value of the Seven Sisters brand and issues of diversity, equity, and achievement.
+Although Radcliffe no longer participates and some schools, such as Vassar, have evolved from being primarily women's institutions, they share enough common history and institutional character to make ongoing collaboration meaningful and productive.

 Locations

-Four of the colleges are in Massachusetts, two are in New York, and one is in Pennsylvania.
+Four of the original Seven Sisters are in Massachusetts, two are in New York, and one is in Pennsylvania.

 In Massachusetts, Mount Holyoke College and Smith College are part of the Five College Consortium with Amherst College, Hampshire College, and University of Massachusetts Amherst.
-Wellesley College has cross-registration and dual-degree programs with Massachusetts Institute of Technology, Olin College, and cross-registration with Brandeis University and Babson College.
-Wellesley College has an exchange program with Spelman College.
+Wellesley College is part of the Boston Consortium for Higher Education, established in 1995 and now comprising 23 institutions across New England.
+Wellesley College also allows students to cross-register with MIT, Babson College, Brandeis University, and the Olin College of Engineering.
 Radcliffe College shared a common and overlapping history with Harvard College from the time it was founded as "the Harvard Annex" in 1879.
 Harvard and Radcliffe integrated genders in 1977, but Radcliffe continued to be the sponsoring college for women at Harvard until the entities officially merged in 1999.

 In New York, Vassar College ultimately became co-educational in 1969 and remains independent.
-Barnard College was Columbia University's women's liberal arts undergraduate college until its all-male coordinate school Columbia College went co-ed in 1983; Barnard continues to be a women's undergraduate college affiliated with (but still legally separate from) Columbia, and students receive their degree from Columbia University.
+Barnard College was Columbia University's women's liberal arts undergraduate college until its all-male coordinate school Columbia College went co-ed in 1983.
+Barnard continues to be a women's undergraduate college affiliated with (but financially, administratively, and legally separate from) Columbia.
+At graduation, students attend both a Barnard College commencement ceremony and a commencement ceremony that grants degrees to all students graduating from a Columbia-University-affiliated school.
+The diploma lists both Barnard College and Columbia University.

 In Pennsylvania, Bryn Mawr College, along with Haverford College and Swarthmore College, make up the Tri-College Consortium, which belongs to the Quaker Consortium along with nearby University of Pennsylvania.
 Bryn Mawr students may attend classes at Haverford, Swarthmore, and Penn, and vice versa.
 A merger between Bryn Mawr and Haverford College was considered at one point.